Dil Banjaara: Filming

 Production on series began on 25 May 2016 in various cities across the country including Nepal's popular Madhyapur Thimi and Bhaktapur.
 Teasers were released on 6 October 2016 with the name [Dil Banjaara], replaced by name [Gypsy] and was finalized to replace Jhoot and was aired on 14 October 2016.

 Broadcast

 Dil Banjaara was only premiered on Hum TV on 14 October 2016, and aired weekly.
 It last aired on 31 March 2017 and ended after 24 episodes.

 Release

 The show is available to stream online on MX Player and Starzplay.
 It was also made available on iflix, however it pulled off in 2017.

 Reception

 While reviewing the first episode, A reviewer from DAWN Images praised the strong characteristion, Iftikhar's writing and acting performances of Saeed and Sethi.
+In a review published in The News International, Aamna Haider Isani critiqued the series for its excessive focus on melodrama and sorrow, deviating from its initial lighthearted premise, with tearfest of the lead characters becoming a tedious and unengaging narrative.